Code-Institute-Submissions/rock-paper-scissor/README.md

 ## Purpose of this app

+* The site’s users want to play an online game that has elements of chance.
-To give a fun experience playing rock, paper, scissors, but with some additions.
+* The site’s goal is to provide a fun experience playing rock, paper, scissors, but with some additions.
+* The game features two additional (but not optional) choices called "Spock" and "Lizard", which makes it a bit harder to win than the usual rules.

 The game features two additional (but not optional) choices called "Spock" and "Lizard", which makes it a bit harder to win than the usual rules.

 ## Development